-Belt systems are used in most modern martial arts to define a student’s knowledge and ability.
+Belt systems are used in most modern martial arts to define a student’s knowledge and ability; each belt represents a different stage in one’s training.
 In spite of popular belief, awarding colored belts to denote rank is a relatively new practice.
 It’s widely accepted that the modern martial art uniform and belt system has its foundations in judo.
 In the days of ancient martial arts in Japan, scrolls were awarded to indicate a student’s progress.

 Belts in ancient China served several purposes.
 They were used to suspend trousers and to hide valuables and weapons.
 Different colors indicated the social status or clan of the person wearing a belt.
 Colors were also used to indicate the style of martial art a person practiced and the school he trained at.

 Most martial arts belt systems start with a white belt.
 The time it takes to progress between belts varies depending on several factors.
 These include the martial art style, how frequently a student trains and how quickly a student masters the techniques.
 A common question students ask when inquiring about taking up a martial art is how long it will take to achieve black belt level.
 This varies between three and five years for most arts.

 The taekwondo belt system typically includes white, yellow, green, blue, red and black.
 In addition to passing a test of skills and knowledge, a student is expected to demonstrate an understanding of the philosophy and tenets of taekwondo.
 The tenets include respect for instructors and seniors, to never misuse their martial arts skills and to stand for freedom and justice.
 As is the case with many martial arts, taekwondo is much more than a sport or self defense system.